-In this article we will review some of the best CPU for League of Legends.
-Most of the CPUs that we review here are entry to mid range CPUs because frankly speaking you don’t quite need more than an Entry Level CPU anyways.
+Hence you will notice that most of the CPUs that I review here are entry-level CPUs because quite frankly, you don’t quite need more than an entry-level CPU for League of Legends anyways.

-Unless you plan to stream your game and play it at 4K resolution at the same time, a basic processor with or without a dedicated graphics cards and a decent amount of RAM would be quite sufficient for LoL gaming.
+Unless you plan to stream your game and play it at 4K resolution at the same time, a basic processor with or without dedicated graphics cards and a decent amount of RAM would be quite sufficient for LoL gaming.

 What are the System Requirements for League of Legends

-Gauging over the minimum and the optimal system requirements should give you a better idea about what kind of processor to go for.
+Gazing over the minimum and the optimal system requirements should give you a better idea about what kind of processor to go for.

 According to the official requirements, the recommended system specs are as follows:

 The official system requirements give you a vague idea about what kind of processor to go for.
-It does not state specific models.
+It does not state specific CPU models.

 However, as far as the graphics card is concerned, it does tell you that having a dedicated graphics card is recommended.
 However, as you will see below, League of Legends can perform quite well just with integrated graphics in the newer processors.

-How many Cores Does League of Legends Utilize?
+How Many Cores Does League of Legends Utilize?

 This means that LoL, like most games, would not benefit much from a CPU with an overkill amount of cores and threads.

-Like most games, LoL too would benefit more from a good Single-Core performance as compared to Multi-core performance of a CPU.
+Like most games, LoL too would benefit more from a good Single-Core performance as compared to the Multi-core performance of a CPU.

 The game has been intentionally designed to use fewer cores because a majority of the players still use very old systems.
 Hence, to cater to a greater audience, multi-core scaling is not feasible for most online games.